BonsaiDen/JavaScript-Garden/doc/undefined.md

     var undefined = 123;
     (function(something, foo, undefined) {
-        // undefined in the local scope does now again refer to the value
+        // undefined in the local scope does
-        // undefined
+        // now again refer to the value

     })('Hello World', 42);